boshtannik/embedded-nano-mesh/README.md

 It spereads the packet in the way, similar to the spread of the atenuating wave in the pool.
 It means, that all near devices, that can catch the packet - cathes it.
-Then the device's router - determines if the packet is reached it's destination or the packet has to be transitted further into the network with decrease of `lifetime` value.
+Then the device's router - determines if the packet is reached it's destination or the packet has to be transitted further into the network.

-Lifetime is decreased only during re-transition.
+Range of operation is regulated by the `lifetime` during the sending.

+While packet is being travel trough the network - it's Lifetime is decreased by intermediate devices.
 Once `lifetime` value is reached zero during routing - the packet gets destroyed by the exact device which currently transits it.